 Rix v.
 General Motors Corp case brief

-Facts: Rix was injured when the pickup he was driving was hit from behind by a General Motors cab which was equipped with a water tank after sale.
-Plaintiff sued GM for strict liability; jury verdict for defendant.
+Facts: Rix was injured when the pickup he was driving was hit from behind by a General Motors cab which was equipped with a water tank after the sale.
+Plaintiff sued GM for strict liability; jury verdict for the defendant.

 Decision: reversed and remanded for a new trial for other reasons than strict liability

-Reasoning: They said that the instructions were good because what strict liability requires is that the product that consumer bought must be flawed because it is misconstructed without regard to whether design of manufacturer was safe or not.
+Reasoning: They said that the instructions were good because what strict liability requires is that the product that consumer bought must be flawed because it is misconstructed without regard to whether the design of manufacturer was safe or not.
 That defect has to be a mishap in manufacturing itself or because defective materials were used.

 Visit: http://www.fbdetox.com to rid yourself of that social media addition.